 - Two-page (500-word) personal letter of intent describing your background, academic interests, career goals, and your reasons for your interest in our program.

-- Two letters of recommendation from academic faculty (not employers, relatives, or friends)
+- Two letters of recommendation from academic faculty.

-Once the file for an applicant is complete, it will be evaluated by the department graduate committee.
-The admission recommendation (regular, provisional, or denial) will first be voted upon by the faculty and then be forwarded to the graduate dean.
-The graduate dean will make the final admission decision and notify the applicant.
-The Department of Anthropology will only consider applicants with completed applications for admission to the graduate program.
-Applications will be deemed incomplete if they do not include all components of the application.
-Applicants who have been denied based on an incomplete application are welcome to resubmit a completed application for a later fall term.
+Once the graduate college application process is complete, the file will be sent to the program department to be evaluated by the graduate committee.
+The admission recommendation (regular, provisional, or denial) will first be voted upon by the department faculty and then be forwarded to the graduate college dean.
+The graduate college dean will make the final admission decision and notify the applicant.